danieleongari/pyDAOE/README.md

-# PyDOE3: Design and Analysis of experiments
+# PyDAOE: Design and Analysis of Experiments

 A collection of utilities for the analysis of experiments.